supermemo-wiki/SuperMemo.Wiki/blogs/naess/dailynotes.md

 <img src=/blogs/naess/dailynotes/26-12-2020/dopa.jpg alt="Dopa" width="500" height="350">

-*The moment in the video I realized that my gaming journey wasn't all joy and laughs.*
+*The moment in the video I realized that my gaming journey wasn't all joy and laughs.
+In the video is one the best Korean solo queue players (atleast he was back in my days).*

 *26.12.2020*
 # Connections matter